How to organize a workspace in Clockify

 Company address and logo

-In case your company has multiple legal representative bodies, the billing process might need to be diverged and therefore, handled from multiple workspaces.
+In case your company has multiple legal representative bodies, the billing process might need to be handled from multiple entities, and therefore from multiple workspaces.

 Required fields